SteeltoeOSS/Documentation/docs/welcome/common-steps.md

 cf push -f manifest-windows.yml -p bin/Debug/netcoreapp3.1/win10-x64/publish
 ```

->NOTE: All sample manifests have been defined to bind their application to the services as created earlier.
+>All sample manifests have been defined to bind their application to the services as created earlier.

 ### Observe the Logs